 The clothing industry is a $375 billion dollar a year industry.
 Clothes are serious business.
-A lot of time, effort and money are put into creating fashion cycles that are designed to get our attention, get it fast and get it often.
+A lot of time, effort and money are put into creating fashion cycles.
+They are designed to get our attention, get it fast and get it often.

-Here’s my question: How can you possibly maintain a sense of personal, sustainable style if you are updating your wardrobe on a weekly basis?
+How can you possibly maintain a sense of personal, sustainable style if you are updating your wardrobe on a weekly basis?
 I would go even further to suggest that such a frequently updated closet creates a shifting and unstable sense of self.
-I would suggest that such frequent purchasing erodes one’s sense of identity, like water dripping on a stone, as you are forever shifting the foundations on which the expression of that identity rests.
+Additionally, frequent purchasing erodes one’s sense of identity.
+Like water dripping on a stone, you are forever shifting the foundations on which the expression of that identity rests.

-I meet many women who shop too much, by their own definition.
+Many women I have met shop too much, by their own definition.
 Their shopping has started to cause them harm.
 Not only financially, although that is often the most visible sign of someone who shops too much, but emotionally and psychologically as well.